bennidi/kermit/README.md

 > Kermit is an extensible and feature rich web-scraper providing many useful extensions for
 > automated data collection.
 It was built to lower the barrier of web-scraping complexity by providing
 > clean abstractions and extension points for custom plugins.

 > All complexity of request scheduling and coordination, resource discovery, url filtering, duplicate control etc.
-> is dealt with using configurable extensions (yes, most of Kermit's core functionality is built based on its own
+> is dealt with using configurable extensions (YES!, most of Kermit's core functionality is built around its own
-> plugin mechanism!)
+> plugin mechanism).

 > Kermit especially loves to free data from the web.
 If Kermit wasn't a sloth, she would be a pirate...yargh!